Home/Compare/ragflow vs llama_index

 What is the difference between ragflow and llama_index?

-ragflow: Retrieval-Augmented Generation (RAG) engine fusing Agent capabilities with LLM context management. llama_index: Document agent and OCR platform.
+ragflow: Retrieval-Augmented Generation engine with agent capabilities. llama_index: Leading document agent and OCR platform.
 See the comparison table for live GitHub stats and shared categories.

 When should I choose ragflow over llama_index?

-Choose ragflow over llama_index when ragflow is primarily Go; llama_index is Python; License: ragflow is Apache-2.0, llama_index is MIT; Pricing: RAGFlow is offered under an Apache-2.0 license, making the core functionality free and open-source.
-However, there may be additional costs associated with hosting, infrastructure maintenance, and any云; In both cases, they are tools for Retrieval-Augmented Generation with agent capabilities.
-However, RagFlow integrates directly into existing workflows, making it an alternative approach; Tags unique to ragflow: context-management, llm-context-layer, rag, agentic-ai; Also covers Data & Retrieval; ragflow ships Docker support for self-hosted deployment; When you need a tool that integrates both retrieval-augmented generation and AI agent functionalities to enhance the contextual layer for any use case involving large language models.
+Choose ragflow over llama_index when ragflow is primarily Go; llama_index is Python; License: ragflow is Apache-2.0, llama_index is MIT; Requirements: Requires Docker; Docker image size is approximately 2 GB; build process requires access to external LLM and embedding services.; In both cases, they are tools for Retrieval-Augmented Generation with agent capabilities.
+However, RagFlow integrates directly into existing workflows, making it an alternative approach; Tags unique to ragflow: agentic-ai, context management, rag, retrieval-augmented-generation; ragflow ships Docker support for self-hosted deployment; - You need an integrated RAG system with AI agent capabilities for better context management in your applications.

 When should I choose llama_index over ragflow?

 Choose llama_index over ragflow when llama_index is primarily Python; ragflow is Go; License: llama_index is MIT, ragflow is Apache-2.0; In both cases, they are tools for Retrieval-Augmented Generation with agent capabilities.
-However, RagFlow integrates directly into existing workflows, making it an alternative approach; Tags unique to llama_index: llamaindex, fine-tuning, agents, llm; Also covers Vector Databases; When you require a flexible and extensive set of integrations for building agentic applications using different LLMs, embedding models, and vector storages.
+However, RagFlow integrates directly into existing workflows, making it an alternative approach; Tags unique to llama_index: agents, application, data, fine-tuning; - When you need to work with document agents or require advanced OCR capabilities involving multiple formats.

 When should I avoid ragflow?